10 Ways Cultural Identity Has Influenced Caribbean Art

 - The Panama Hat, a traditional brimmed straw hat of Ecuadorian origin, is also appreciated by a lot of tourists.

-Caribbean art is colourful, cheerful and is mainly influenced by the rainforest, the underwater scene, and religious symbolism.
-It reflects the region’s rich past and the various waves of migration the region has encountered.
-Here we explore art from the Caribbean:
+Caribbean art is bright and cheerful, influenced primarily by the rainforest, the underwater scene, and religious symbolism.
+It reflects the region’s rich history as well as the various waves of migration that the region has experienced.

 - The Arawak’s are groups of indigenous people from both South America and the Caribbean.
 Arawak creations are known for their stone carvings, pottery, and figurines.